WordPoints/wordpoints/src/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Fixed: Cyrillic and other non-English characters not displaying correctly in the points logs.
+* Fixed: Only post types that support comments are shown as options in the Comment and Comment Removed points hooks.

 = 1.5.0 =
 * New: The Comment and Comment Removed points hooks now have a post type setting, like the Post points hook.
 * New: Translation into simplified Chinese, provided by Jack Lee.